 That evening, there is a quiet celebration.
 I had promised the Sunswift team that I’d buy a round of drinks if we arrived safely in Adelaide.
 On passing MIT, I doubled this.
 Considering the alternative, one could say that these were very cheap rounds.

 The awards presentation is another occasion for celebration.
-The place-getters are honoured, and the Sunswift team runs wildly onto the stage.
+Winners and place-getters are honoured, and the Sunswift team runs wildly onto the stage.
 Principia wins the safety award, and Nuna the ‘spirit of the race’ award.
 There is a ‘best newcomer’ award that goes to our neighbours from Istanbul Tech.

 After the awards there’s a party at The Woolshed, a large Oz-themed pub.
 Some of the drinkers are in halloween costume.
 A couple of hundred racers are here but we have all swapped shirts and it is hard to find identify teams.
 A good story: a member of the Michigan team confronts Nuna, to complain that a Nuna logo has inexplicably appeared on the huge Michigan trailer.
 Only sponsors are allowed to have their stickers on the trailer, he observes, and sponsors must pay for the privilege.
 How much? enquires Nuna.
 At least $1000.
 The Nuna bloke vanishes to find an ATM.
 He reappears with a handful of cash.
 There you are, Nuna is now a sponsor of Michigan!
 Well, this might have cost $1000.
 However, when you divide that into the number of laughs that this story has provoked, it’s quite a good bargain!

 5th.
 MIT.
 Second with silicon cells